LLMscribe/ShogScript/README.md

 1. **An idea of the kind of starter/activation/initialization prompts you’ll need** to design in order to consistently jump a fresh GPT-4 into a custom pseudocode session.
 2. **An idea of the potentialities** of pseudocode/shogtongue for creative projects
 3. **Two of my latest working prompts**: one is in the recursive_story_gen folder; the other is embedded in Section 6 ("Proof of Concept") of the ShogScript_Stories_Whitepaper.md.
 Both are fun little engines to paste into ChatGPT.
-4. **My writing teacher heuristics-injections snippet** to help improve your GPT-4's writing, located at the very bottom of this file.
+4. **My IELTS heuristics-injections snippet** to help improve your GPT-4's writing, located at the very bottom of this file.

 ## Overview